alejlopez139/cocktail_helper/README.md

 # Cocktail Helper

+You can search for a cocktail to get the ingredients and the steps to make it.
+You can search by ingredient, the first letter of the name, you can get a random cocktail You can even choose from alcoholic or non-alcoholic drinks

 Use this repository to create new Sinatra apps.

 Optionally, to use `ActiveRecord` for database operations, add to the `app.rb`: